Manhattan Project: Cost

 The project expenditure through 1 October 1945 was $1.845 billion, equivalent to less than nine days of wartime spending, and was $2.191 billion when the AEC assumed control on 1 January 1947.
-Total allocation was $2.4 billion.
-Over 90% of the cost was for building plants and producing the fissionable materials, and less than 10% for development and production of the weapons.
+The total allocation was $2.4 billion.
+84% of the costs through the end of 1945 were spent on the plants at Oak Ridge and Hanford, producing the enriched uranium and plutonium needed to fuel the bombs.
+At both sites, the majority of the costs were for construction (74% at Oak Ridge, 87% at Hanford), with the rest being for operations.